DWIZ-AM: 1972–1991: The first iteration of DWIZ

-DWIZ officially began its broadcast operations on September 24, 1972 as DWIZ Sunshine City under the ownership of Manila Broadcasting Company through its subsidiary, Philippine Broadcasting Corporation.
+On September 24, 1972, DZPI was rebranded as DWIZ Sunshine City.
 As one of the stations established during the Martial Law, it was then one of the most influential Top 40 music stations in Metro Manila.
+In November 1978, the station was transferred to 882 kHz due to the adoption of the 9 kHz spacing for medium wave stations as stipulated by the Geneva Frequency Plan of 1975 (aka GE75) supplanting the NARBA-mandated 10 kHz spacing rule.
+At that time, it had a 50-kW power.
 In 1986, it shifted to a full service format with emphasis on news and music.
 DWIZ Sunshine City signed off for the last time on the first quarter of 1991.